 - The third phrase (1C) is the motif of the Spear.
 This motif is important in the third act prelude, when Parsifal is bearing the sacred

 t is interesting to note how, already in the first bars of the work, uncertainty

-is the relative importance of mediant key relationships.
+importance of mediant key relationships.

 t is not difficult to find the traditional forms of opera beneath Wagner's music.
+The

-The prelude may be considered as a derivative of the classical, three movement overture.
+prelude may be considered as a derivative of the classical, three movement overture.
 The first movement is in two sections of 19 bars each, the second being a

 developed restatement of the first; it is followed by a broader movement of 39 bars; and the final movement begins at bar 78, lasting (apparently) for 36 bars.

-he prelude differs from a classical overture in at least one important respect:
+he prelude differs from a classical overture in at least one important respect: instead of

-the end of the prelude is reached at the sixth bar of the first act, with Gurnemanz's words
+the prelude is reached at the sixth bar of the first act, with Gurnemanz's words

 so wacht es mindest am Morgen.
-Hence the prelude is
+Hence the prelude is tightly

-tightly linked to the first act.
+linked to the first act.

-he first section of the prelude presents the rich source theme described above,
+he first section of the prelude presents the rich source theme described above, in the

 (violins and celli).
 The second section is essentially a repeat, with the key raised to the mediant, c minor, and only small changes in orchestration.

 he second movement begins at bar 39 with a new idea, the ethereal motif of the Holy

-his orchestrational technique, Wagner has returned to the more blocked style of his earlier works.
+obvious that, in his orchestrational technique, Wagner has returned to the more blocked style of his earlier works.

 Figure 2.
-Faith (motif 3), Devotion (motif 30) and Nature's Healing (motif 9)
+Faith (motif 3), Devotion (motif 27) and Nature's Healing (motif 13)

-ushed, tremolando strings introduce the final movement of the prelude at bar 78,
+ushed, tremolando strings introduce the final movement of the prelude at bar 78, which

-that beneath the confident, sunlit surface, all is not well in the domain of the Grail.
+suggesting that beneath the confident, sunlit surface, all is not well in the domain of the Grail.